ShipraD25/liri-node-app/README.md

 ![image](https://user-images.githubusercontent.com/54960706/70172165-fb8c6e00-1684-11ea-8dd4-cca7fe40e0f4.png)

-2. If you want to run the spotify-this-song command, type in as follows in the terminal
+2. If you want to run the spotify-this-song command, type in the following in the terminal

 ```
 node liri.js spotify-this-song '<song name here>'
 ```
 What this will do is utilize the node-spotify-api package in order to retrieve song information from the Spotify API and it will show the following information about the song in your terminal/bash window

-Artist(s).
+* Artist(s).
-The song's name.
+* The song's name.
-A preview link of the song from Spotify.
+* A preview link of the song from Spotify.
-The album that the song is from.
+* The album that the song is from.

 If no song is provided by the user it will get information from Spotify API about "The Sign" by Ace of Base.